Saturday, May 8, 2021 is World Ovarian Cancer Awareness Day.

 Without a good screening test, it is very important for every woman to know if she might be at increased risk of an ovarian or fallopian tube cancer.
 While most ovarian cancers happen spontaneously, there are some genetic mutations that can increase a woman’s risk.
 Once diagnosed, 15-20 per cent of ovarian cancer patients will end up having a genetic mutation identified.

-“With few exceptions all of our ovarian cancer patients are offered genetic testing,” says Dr. Power.
-“That’s important because, in clinical trials, targeted drug therapies have demonstrated improved survival in women with certain gene mutations.
-We now have access to such drugs.”
+“With only a few exceptions based on tumor type, all of our ovarian cancer patients are offered genetic testing,” says Dr. Power.
+“That’s important because new clinical trials with targeted drug therapies have demonstrated improved survival in women with certain gene mutations.
+We now have access to such targeted drugs.”

-She added: “Testing is also important for family members because if a woman has a gene mutation identified, there is a high possibility that other relatives could have inherited the same mutation.
+She added: “Testing is also important for family members.
+If a woman has a gene mutation identified, other relatives could potentially have inherited the same mutation.
 In these situations, prophylactic or preventative surgeries could greatly minimize the cancer risk in male and female relatives.”

-Males are included because some of gene mutations can be associated with other cancers, not just ovarian cancer.
+Males are included because some of gene mutations are associated with other cancers, not just ovarian cancer.

-“One little nick or abnormality in a gene may not cause one disease.
-One little nick in a gene could cause a constellation of diseases in men and women,” she adds.
+“One little abnormality in a strand of DNA may cause a constellation of diseases in men and women, not just one disease,” she says.

 Other risk factors